colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 ## How to Measure a Director/Actor's Foreign Success

-Once I figured out how to access the director's and actor's move pages, I needed to decided what measure to use to gauge their previous foreign success.
+Once I figured out how to access the director's and actor's movie pages, I needed to decided what measure to use to gauge their previous foreign success.

-I knew that I could only use metrics from films released before the film being predicted for relevance for future predictions.
+I knew that I could only use metrics from films released before the film being predicted.
+Films released after the date wouldn't provide relevant data for making future predictions.
 Therefore I looked at only films made within the five years prior to the film predicted, and calculated the average foreign percentage for each film's director and lead actor.

 ## Getting an Initial View